virtual-labs/exp-intrusion-prevention-systems-au/experiment/theory.md

 ### Theory

 Intrusion Prevention Systems (IPS) are security devices that monitor network traffic for signs of malicious activity and prevent those activities from succeeding.
-IPS work by analyzing network traffic in real-time and looking for known attack patterns, unusual traffic behavior, or other signs of malicious activity.
+IPS works by analyzing network traffic in real-time and looking for known attack patterns, unusual traffic behavior, or other signs of malicious activity.
 When an attack is detected, the IPS can take action to block or prevent the attack, thus protecting the network and its resources.

 One example of an IPS is Cisco's Firepower IPS, which uses a combination of signature-based detection and machine learning techniques to identify and block attacks in real-time.
 The Firepower IPS can detect and prevent a wide range of network-based attacks, including malware infections, DDoS attacks, and attempts to exploit known vulnerabilities in network devices.